erdemkiral/FIR-FILTER-IMPLEMENTATION/README.md

 # FIR FILTER IMPLEMENTATION

-In this project, I have implemented FIR (Finite Impulse Response) low-pass filter on fpga by using VHDL language.
+I have implemented FIR (Finite Impulse Response) low-pass filter on fpga by using VHDL language and Xilinx Floating Point IP in this project.

-# FILTER SPECIFICATIONS

-## Tap number         : 50
-Fpass              : 2 kHz
-Fstop              : 5 kHz
-Sampling Frequency : 20 kHz